7 Ways to Raise Potassium Levels When Your Body Needs More

 Orange juice is an excellent source of potassium, with 496 milligrams or 11 percent of the DV in just one cup, per the USDA.
 It's also a good source of folate, vitamin C and vitamin A.

-But, the potassium in one orange is much less than a cup of OJ.
+That said, the potassium in one orange is much less than a cup of OJ.
 You'd have to eat two oranges to get the same potassium as you would from one cup of orange juice.

-5. Take a Potassium Supplement
+5. Consider a Potassium Supplement

 Potassium supplements can be found in the vitamin aisle at your local pharmacy or online, but you should always check with your doctor before taking them to see if they're right for you.
 The potassium you eat and what you get from a supplement should not equal more than the recommended amount unless directed by your doctor, per the May0 Clinic.